 Are you virtuous?
-If you’re a man, it means you’re a good man.
+Well, if you’re a man, that means you’re a good man.
 And if you’re a woman?

 You’re good…like a man, I guess?

-Well, then we become a virago, which is SAT-speak for “ballbuster.”
+Well, then we become viragos, which is SAT-speak for “ballbuster.”

 The list of funny “man” words and their origins goes on.
 If you want to learn the potential link to the word “virus” (and it’s probably NOT what you think!), have a listen to the entire episode below!